-Protecting citizens and employees from Covid
+Protecting people from Covid

-1.19.
-The Council has prioritised protection of its citizens and employees during the COVID-19 recovery noting a disproportionate impact on the BAME community.
+- 4.17.
+The Council has prioritised protection of its citizens and employees during the COVID-19 recovery noting a disproportionate impact on BAME.
 The COVID work streams led the response and recovery to the pandemic.
 Risk assessments with mitigations were completed for Covid specific risks and departments identified and managed existing risks impacted by the pandemic through their established risk management processes.
-Regular communication was provided to citizens and employees to advise of the live situation and the

-Council continues to monitor government guidance, assess impact on citizens and employees and complete detailed risk assessments for any reinstatement of services with particular regard for BAME employees and citizens.

-- 1.20.
-The Council is working closely with the NHS, Nottinghamshire County Council and the District and Borough Councils to develop local arrangements, with aligned operating procedures and shared structures where possible, and is working with other partners and the Local Resilience Forum.
-The Council has actively engaged and communicated with communities. - 1.21.
+Regular communication was provided to citizens and employees to advise of the live situation and the Council continues to monitor government guidance, assess impact on citizens and employees and complete detailed risk assessments for any reinstatement of services with particular regard for BAME staff and citizens. - 4.18.
+The Council is working closely with Nottinghamshire County Council and the District and Borough Councils to develop local arrangements, with aligned operating procedures and shared structures where possible, and is working with other partners and the Local Resilience Forum. - 4.19.
 The Council has published a Local Outbreak Control Plan that sets out how we will prepare for future outbreaks of Covid-19 in Nottingham.